vsilverman/cicd/cdf-demo/README.md

 - After Jenkinsfile is editted and saved it should be executed without any errors.

-- For further instructions on editting your Jenkinsfile switch to the docker-agent branch of this repo.
+- Switch to the docker-agent branch of this repo for [further instructions](https://github.com/vsilverman/cicd/tree/docker-agent/cdf-demo) on editting your Jenkinsfile .